-Joan is a Marriage and Family Counselor with more than 19 years working with individuals, couples, and families.
+Joan is a Marriage and Family Counselor with more than 19 years of experience working with individuals, couples, and families.
 She earned her Master's degree in Marriage and Family Counseling and Therapy from Capella University and her BA in Psychology from East Stroudsburg University.
-She strives to facilitate relational, behavioral, and spiritual well-being by helping individuals discover the tools and resources they need to build strong and long-lasting relationships.
-Her specialties include marital enhancement, pre-marital preparation, and co-parenting, concentrating on issues such as adoption, behavioral issues, family conflict, life transitions, and separation.
-It is her belief that marriage and family therapy allows us to be mindful and intentional in our effort to identify, explore and work through situations that would otherwise leave us unable to enjoy the life and love that God desires for us.
+She strives to facilitate relational, behavioral, and spiritual wellbeing by helping individuals discover the tools and resources they need to build strong and long-lasting relationships.
+Her specialties include marital enhancement, premarital preparation, and co-parenting, with a concentration in issues such as adoption, behavioral issues, family conflict, life transitions, and separation.
+Joan believes that marriage and family therapy allows us to be mindful and intentional in our effort to identify, explore, and work through situations that would otherwise leave us unable to enjoy the life and love that God desires for us.

-From a young age Christine had the desire to help people in need.
-Listening, caring for and working through the hard questions were areas she thrived in.
-In 2000 she started her Masters of Educations at Lehigh University with a focus on psychology.
+From a young age, Christine had the desire to help people in need.
+Listening, caring for, and working through the hard questions were areas in which she thrived.
+In 2000, she began her Masters of Education at Lehigh University with a focus on Psychology.
 Christine has been blessed to have worked with other Christians in the field since that time.
-Out of college God led her to Dr. Kelly who is the founder of Keystone counseling, where her journey began.
-Growing connections in other areas, she hes been counseling at BWC since 2006 as well as working as a behavioral therapist specializing in Autism at the CLIU#21 since 2009.
-She feels that her life has been extremely blessed not only in her career but also with her husband Jamie and two teen boys Connor and Jack.
-Christine and her family desire to help others live a life that is fulfilled, productive and filled with God's love.
-Christine is grateful to be a part of the BWC family and looks forward to help people in any season of life they are in.
+After she graduated from college, God led Christine to Dr. Kelly, the founder of Keystone counseling, where her journey began.
+Growing connections in other areas, she has been counseling at BWC since 2006, as well as working as a behavioral therapist specializing in Autism at the CLIU#21 since 2009.
+She feels that her life has been extremely blessed, not only in her career but also with her husband, Jamie, and two teen boys, Connor and Jack.
+Christine and her family desire to help others live a life that is fulfilled, productive, and filled with God's love.
+She is grateful to be a part of the BWC Counseling team and looks forward to helping people in any season of life.